 How does it feel to premiere a new work?
 What about this opportunity are you most excited about?

 Nova: Each work lives a long time within your own life, like one of your children.
 Your relationship with it is the whole process as you go along.
 But the premiere is a special point in that process, like meeting someone you know for the first time in person.
-I’ve had such a long involved relationship with this piece that I don’t think I’ve really processed yet that the premiere is coming up!
+I’ve had such a long involved relationship with this piece that I don’t think I’ve really processed yet that the premiere is

 What have you been listening to lately?